White Wine Poached Pear Tarte Fruit Dessert Recipe

 Fresh pear season is underway, with all 10 varieties of USA Pears being harvested now.
 In our family, pears are one of our favorite fruits.
 We buy them but they never last long.
-We prefer ripe pears and determining if a pear is ripe is easy: apply gentle pressure to the narrow “neck” of the pear with your thumb.
-If it yields to pressure, it's ripe.
-While most people prefer pears perfectly ripe, there are an abundance of uses for crisp and under-ripe pears.
-They are especially ideal for poaching.
-We hope that you love this White Wine Poached Pear Tarte.
+We like ripe pears.
+You can easily determine if a pear is ripe by applying gentle pressure to the narrow “neck” of the pear with your thumb.
+If the pear yields to pressure, it is ripe.
+While most people prefer pears perfectly ripe, uses are abundant for crisp and under-ripe pears.
+They are especially ideal for poaching in a pear tart or pear torte recipe or this insanely delicious French pear tart recipe.
+Pear tarts have earned their classic status for several reasons, both historical and gustatory.
+We hope that this Pear Tart Recipe inspires you.

 Poaching a pear is simple, but looks and tastes so special.
 The grandfather of poached pear liquids is the traditional wine and sugar mixture, but today's poached pear recipes run the spectrum of flavors and uses.
+Even better when this deliciousness is added to puff pastry.
 You can easily infuse creativity in any poached pear recipe by experimenting with tea, bourbon, coconut milk, beer, coffee, or a myriad of other poaching liquids.
 We poached our pears with white wine with a splash of coconut milk which is something we have never done before.

 Ingredients